 When MeganPlisky reaches 200 Chic Points, she will be in the Style Council!

 It's an interesting point you make about the recession and clothing rules becoming lax.
 I work for a startup company, so our dress code is pretty casual.
 But I do like to dress office chic sometimes.
 I found this shirt I love from a cool store called Mint & pink.
-It's a black, silk button-up, and everything is 20% off!!posted about 1 month ago
+It's a black, silk button-up, and everything is 20% off!!posted 7 months ago